Information on Indigenous health assessments and follow up services for Aboriginal and Torres Strait Islander patients.

 - preventative advice for chronic conditions and related follow-up

 Patients can have up to 10 item 10987 follow up services in total per calendar year.
-For bulk bill claims, incentive items 10990 or 10991 also apply when claimed in conjunction with item 10987.
+For bulk bill claims, incentive items 10990 or 10991 also apply when claimed with item 10987.

-GPs aren't required to be present for health assessment follow up services under item 10987 and can decide whether they need to see the patient.
-If a GP decides they need to see a patient, they can claim a Medicare attendance item for the time and complexity of their attendance with the patient.
+GPs and non-VR MPs don't need to be present for health assessment follow up services under item 10987.
+They can decide whether they need to see the patient.
+If they need to see a patient, they can claim a Medicare attendance item for the time and complexity of their attendance with the patient.

 Practice nurses and Aboriginal and Torres Strait Islander health practitioners can also provide separate follow up services under item 10987.
-The time spent for this service does not count towards the time taken for any GP follow up attendance on the patient.
+The time spent for this service doesn't count towards the time taken for any GP or non-VR MP follow up attendance with the patient.

-Aboriginal and Torres Strait Islander health practitioners can provide another service, for example immunisation or wound management, on the same day.
-GPs can claim for all Aboriginal and Torres Strait Islander health practitioner services provided.
+Aboriginal and Torres Strait Islander health practitioners can provide another service on the same day.
+For example immunisation or wound management.
+Eligible practitioners can claim for all Aboriginal and Torres Strait Islander health practitioner services provided.

 In-patients of hospitals aren't eligible for item 10987.